-A couple of years later, I had just started my private support practice and was feeling a major urge to de-clutter the closet in what is now my home office.
+A couple of years later, I had just started my private energy healing and life coaching practice and was feeling a major urge to de-clutter the closet in what is now my home office.
 Shoved back in the corner, I found the vision board and was astonished at what I saw.

 Every image that I had cut and pasted on that board had manifest.

 I was a little shocked.